Independent Alliance (UK): Policy aims

 In their first statement, the MPs of the Independent Alliance declared:

 Millions of people are crying out for a real alternative to austerity, inequality and war – and their voices deserve to be heard.
 As individuals we were voted by our constituents to represent their concerns in parliament on these matters, and more, and we believe that as a collective group we can carry on doing this with greater effect.

 The group's MPs call for an end to austerity policies as well as the two-child benefit cap.
 The group's MPs also advocated against the abolition of the winter fuel allowance, and proposals to limit eligibility for Personal Independence Payments (PIP).
 In regards to the Israeli–Palestinian conflict and the ongoing Israeli invasion of the Gaza Strip, the MPs of the group call for a total arms embargo on Israel, an end to Israeli settlements, and immediate recognition of the State of Palestine.

 Members of Parliament

-The Independent Alliance's members are: